USRSE/usrse.github.io/_events/2023/2023-03-education-training-tutorial.md

 *Intended Audience*: Those interested in setting up a scientific software project on GitLab or those interested to learn the capabilities available on GitLab to help managing a scientific software project.
 Attendees should have experience with using git.

+To follow along with the hands-on portion of the tutorial, please sign up for a GitHub or GitLab account before attending.

+Attendees are expected to follow the [US-RSE Code of Conduct](https://us-rse.org/about/code-of-conduct/).

 ### Biography